Demontreville and Olson Lakes

 These are excellent bass fishing lakes.
 The restrictive regulation has resulted in a good population of large bass.
 Bluegill bite well in this lake, but are very small.

-Ice fishing on these lakes for NOP can be very productive in some years.
+Ice fishing on these lakes for Northern Pike can be very productive in some years.